15 Helpful Activities for Counting Syllables

 Differentiated Instruction

 We are all different!
 Differentiated instruction is changing instruction based on the individual needs of your students.
 You may present an activity to all of the kids but in different ways.
 Some children require more teacher modeling of a task or extra practice to fill in the gaps.
 Some kids benefit from small group instruction or working with a friend.
-And, there are kids who may need more challenging material or less support in the learning process.
-Teachers are amazing because they try to keep the needs of each and every student in mind.
+And some kids may need more challenging material or less support in the learning process.
+Teachers are amazing because they try to keep every student’s needs in mind.

 Learners Who Face a Challenge Counting Syllables

 Learning about syllables is an auditory task.
-Struggling readers, second-language students, and younger children may need the extra support provided by visual cues.
+Struggling readers, second-language students, and younger children may need the extra support visual cues provide.
 Learning involves teacher modeling and practice counting syllables with fun activities!
 Use picture sorts to help these learners hear the syllables and develop confidence and understanding.
 Other hands-on learning activities like Peg-it Cards for counting syllables can also be helpful.
 Make sure that each learner is provided the support and encouragement that is needed.

 Good Memory for Sounds